djoe45/ExileMod-1/README.md

 # ExileMod
-0.9.19 Base
+Release-Version 0.9.19 + Hotfixes "Banana"

 # Info
-This is not a official ExileMod Repo, it's just a Personal Repo where i made my fixes.
-If you want Support or need the latest Files, you need to visit exilemod.com
+This is not a official ExileMod Repo, it's just a Personal Repo where i include the fixes, the ExileMod Team provides on her Forums.
+If you want Support or need the latest Files, you need to ask the Developer of ExileMod.

 # Original Credits / License
 Exile Mod